SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Deploying_Automation_scripts_from_a GitHub_repository.md

 ## Adding the key as a secret in the repository

-The key(this can be the primary or secondary) should be added as a secret in the repository, so that it is stored securely in GitHub and not stored in source control.
+The (primary or secondary) key should be added as a secret in the repository, so that it is stored securely in GitHub and not stored in source control.

-1. Copy the value from the DCP Admin app using the copy button next to the key.
+1. Copy the value from the DCP Admin app using the copy button next to the (primary or secondary) key.
 1. In your GitHub repository, go to *Settings*.
 1. In the pane on the left, under *Security*, select *Secrets* > *Actions*.